15 Gross-Out Facts About Competitive Eaters

 It’s also competitive swallowing: Eaters swallow tennis-ball sized clumps of food

 Competitive eaters do very little chewing in contests, but a great deal of swallowing.
 In training, eaters learn to suppress their gag reflexes so they can move giant clumps of food into their stomachs ASAP and make room for the next mouthful.
-Here are the scary things that happen to your body when you eat too fast.

 To swallow super-sized portions, you need LOTS of liquid